Mercedes-Benz Ponton

 He starts from the premise that the modern size 185/80R13 is clearly the most appropriate current radial replacement for both sizes of the original 13-inch Ponton tires.
 Well, yes and no.

 Terry and I had, admittedly, somewhat different goals.
-His apparently was to identify the most suitable radial tire for reasons of safety.
+His apparently was to identify the most suitable radial tire, presumably for reasons of safety.
 Mine was to find a modern radial tire available today that most closely corresponds to the measurement characteristics of the original tires.
-My prioritized objectives were (1) to keep the original 13-inch wheels, (2) to come as close as possible to the revolutions per mile (RPM) of the original tires, and (3) to have the spare tire slip easily into the spare tire well in the trunk.
+My objectives were (a) to keep the original 13-inch wheels, (b) to come as close as possible to the revolutions per mile (RpM) (or revolutions per kilometer (RpK)) of the original tires, and (c) to have the spare slip easily into the spare tire well in the trunk.

-I was also looking for comparable aspect ratios, and that involves tire diameter and section width.
-Additional considerations included tire height and aesthetics inside the fender well and with respect to the overall appearance lines of the vehicle.
+I was also looking for comparable aspects, and that involves tire diameter and section width.
+That includes tire height and aesthetics inside the fender well and with respect to the overall appearance lines of the vehicle.
 Cost too was important.

 II.
 SUMMARY CONCLUSION

-Conventional wisdom generally has been that the modern 185/80R13 size is the best radial tire equivalent for the original tires on all Ponton models.
-I found, contrarily, that one should consider other size categories as well.
-The following table presents the original tire and, according to my findings, the modern equivalents:
+Conventional wisdom generally is that the modern 185/80R13 size is the best radial tire equivalent for the original tires on all Mercedes-Benz Ponton models.
+I found, contrarily, that one might also consider another size for the Type 180, 190, and 219 Ponton sedans.
+The following table presents the original tire and the modern equivalents.

 6.40-13